Equipping weak equivalences with algebraic structure: Injectivity in arrow categories and weak equivalences as algebras for a monad

 for each $n \in \g N$.
-As noted in the introduction to \cite{Dugger2004Weak} a continuous map $f:X \to Y$ is a weak homotopy equivalence of topological spaces just when it is injective to the above squares.\\ Moreover, we note that the left and right vertical maps in the square form the generating cofibrations and trivial cofibrations for the classical model structure on $Top$ whose weak equivalences are the weak homotopy equivalences \cite{Quillen1967Homotopical}.
-In particular, the above squares concisely encode the standard model category structure on topological spaces.
+As noted in the introduction to \cite{Dugger2004Weak} a continuous map $f:X \to Y$ is a weak homotopy equivalence of topological spaces just when it is injective to the above squares.

+Moreover, we note that the left and right vertical maps in the square form the generating cofibrations and trivial cofibrations for the classical model structure on $Top$ whose weak equivalences are the weak homotopy equivalences \cite{Quillen1967Homotopical}.
+In particular, the above squares concisely encode the standard model category structure on topological spaces. \end{example}